 In August 2011, the Diocese finalized a court-approved agreement with an unaffiliated congregation to sell a parish property in exchange for a promissory note.
 The sale was recognized in 2011 and the resulting note receivable held is due in 120 monthly installments of \$4,307 each, which includes interest at the rate of 3.0% per annum, followed by 60 installments of \$4,415 each, which includes interest at the rate of 4.0% per annum.
-The final payment is due in August 2026.
+The final payment was originally due in August 2026.
+After principal prepayments in June 2016 and January 2017, the final payment is due in May 2024.